 Typically, when I make a batch of this, I’ll graze on it for most of the day.
 It’s completely satisfying and tastes great while giving me more than half of my required protein and fiber for the day!

-Another way I love to eat this salad is in a sandwich like this, Mashed Chickpea Salad Sandwich.
+Sandwich Filler: Another way I love to eat this salad is in a sandwich like this, Mashed Chickpea Salad Sandwich.
 Use your favorite bread, toasted or un-toasted, layer with avocado, and add sliced tomato if you like.
-If you’re a sandwich lover, I know you’ll love this one!
+If you’re a sandwich lover, I know you’ll love this one.
+Even tucked in a wrap or pita bread would be great!

 The ingredients can be changed up to suit your taste and keep it interesting!

-- Add diced red bell pepper, for crunch and color.
+- In place of, or along with, celery or carrots, try adding diced red bell pepper, for crunch and color.

 - Use red onion in place of the green onion for added color.